ShifatSahariar/Defects4j-Patches/README.md

 # Patche Collections for Defects4J Bugs by various APR Tools

 This repository includes patches from various Automated Program Repair (APR) tools, each addressing a subset of over 130 bugs from the Defects4J benchmark.
 Below is a summary of the included APR tools and the specific contributions they make:
+- **T-BAR**: T-BAR is aRevisiting Template-based Automated Program Repair.
+We have Collected 33 bugs with (patches more than 4) from different kinds of solving patterns.We have only included the bug which has been fully fixed by this tool.
 - **ARJA**: ARJA is an Automated Program Repair tool that has contributed to repairing approximately 20 bugs in this repository.
 ARJA has provided more than 5 patches for each bug, showcasing a diverse range of fixes.

 - **CARDUMEN**: CARDUMEN specializes in generating patches for complex bugs and has contributed to the repair of 42 distinct bugs from Defects4J.
 The patches by CARDUMEN highlight its effectiveness in addressing a wide array of software defects.